shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 and that the [sun and all the planets revolve around the Earth](https://en.wikipedia.org/wiki/Galileo_Galilei) and that [all species of animals were created about 6,000 years ago](https://en.wikipedia.org/wiki/Charles_Darwin) and that [unmarried couples living together and having premarital sex](https://en.wikipedia.org/wiki/Bertrand_Russell) is unethical and immoral.
-And naturally homosexual individuals are a threat to society and must be medicated and sedated.
+And, naturally, homosexual individuals are a threat to society and must be medicated and sedated.